dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 ---
 layout: post
-title: A new website for architects Books on Buildings
+title: A new website for architects - Books on Buildings!
 ---

-## A new catalog of treatises, monographs, pattern books, and more, spanning 400 years of architecture theory.
-And becasue architects don't actually read - they just flip through for the pictures - thousands of illustrations.
-Find it here: [Books on Buildings!][1]
+## Architects don't actually read, they just flip through the pictures.
+For architects and more, there's [Books on Buildings!][1]

 I made Books on Buildings to gather high quality architectural resources together in one location with a simple interface.
 It’s for anyone interested in learning about architecture, particularly those who lack access to institutional quality architectural libraries.